wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/wazuh_server_rpm.rst

     	EOF

-Installing Wazuh manager
+Installing the Wazuh Manager
 ------------------------

-The next will install Wazuh manager on your system:
+The next step is to install the Wazuh Manager on your system:

   .. code-block:: bash